-A Victorian Equal Opportunity and Human Rights Commission has launched a report into the issue of age discrimination against older drivers.By Ruth Clayton
+A Victorian Equal Opportunity and Human Rights Commission has launched a report into the issue of age discrimination against older drivers.RUTH CLAYTON December 3, 2012 4:22am

 A study has revealed a stigma against older drivers being bad drivers is still prevalent despite statistics showing this is not the case.